MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-systemservice-to-find-companies.md

 # Using SystemService to Find Companies
 You can use the SystemService service in a SOAP web service application to retrieve a list of companies available in a specific database.
 A company name is typically part of the URI when you access a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] web service, and the system service lets you retrieve names of available companies.
 If you do not specify a company name in a URI, then the default company is used.

- In this procedure, you use the SystemService service to retrieve and print a list of companies.
-You must use Visual Studio 2012 or Visual Studio 2010.
+ In this procedure, you use the SystemService service to retrieve and print a list of companies in Visual Studio.

 ### Use the SystemService service to find companies